 Custom-Made Japanese Chashitsu Tea House for a Private Garden

-Sukiyado was contacted by an established and loyal client to take his already beautiful Japanese garden to the highest level, by creating an authentic Japanese tea house for him and his guests.
-With a completely insulated construction and Kawara roofing, the garden house is both beautiful and practical throughout the entire year, from summer to winter.
-Bringing the coziness of home to the Japanese garden.
+Sukiyado received a request from a dedicated and long-standing client to elevate his already beautiful Japanese garden to the next level by constructing an authentic Japanese tea house for him and his guests.
+With a fully insulated build and Kawara roofing, this garden house blends beauty with practicality, offering a welcoming space throughout the entire year, from summer to winter, and bringing the comfort of home to the heart of the Japanese garden.

-An important aspect of the project was that the tea house should not only have an authentic exterior, but a fully equipped authentic interior as well.
-True to ancient traditional guidelines.
-The client is a well-known collector and expert on Japanese antiques and arts such as Bonsai and Suiseki.
-So, it was very crucial that the garden house would provide the best location for these pursuits, surrounded by the beauty of Japanese landscaping.
+A crucial aspect of the project was ensuring that the tea house not only boasted an authentic exterior but also a fully equipped, authentic interior adhering to ancient traditional guidelines.
+Given the client's reputation as a well-known collector and expert in Japanese antiques and arts such as Bonsai and Suiseki, it was imperative that the garden house provided the perfect setting for these pursuits, nestled amidst the beauty of Japanese landscaping.

 The Design Process